 While your ideal asks will depend on your specific business and priorities, Rosenberg believes testimonials, referrals and content contributions are among the best.
 Testimonials, for instance, provide third-party validation of your business, which research has shown can lift marketing conversion rates.
 Sales referrals can also help generate additional revenue.

 Provide Recognition as a Meaningful Reward – Be prepared to give something back to your advocates to thank them for helping your business.
 Interestingly, Rosenberg says that recognition—as opposed to money or a gift—is one of the best rewards you can offer.
-Rosenberg gives five examples of rewards that work well in a B2B environment:
+Rosenberg gives five examples of rewards that work well in a B2B surveys:

 - Give your customer premium access to your product or service;